Liver Cancer: Radiation Therapy

 When might radiation therapy be used?

 Radiation therapy is sometimes used to shrink tumors in the liver, but it is not a major part of the treatment for most liver cancers.
-This is because other treatments might work better.
+This is because other treatments tend to work better.
 Still, radiation might be a choice if the cancer can't be removed by surgery for some reason.
 This might be because of the size or location of the tumor.
 Or it might be because you have other health problems.

 How is radiation therapy given?

 You can get radiation therapy for liver cancer in 2 main ways.

 One way to get radiation is from a machine outside your body.
 The machine gives off invisible beams (X-rays) or other types of radiation.
 One problem with this treatment is that even normal liver cells are very sensitive to radiation.
 This can cause side effects.
 Newer forms of radiation therapy focus the radiation more precisely at the tumor.
 Examples are 3-D conformal radiation therapy (3DCRT) and stereotactic body radiation therapy (SBRT).
 These can lower the risk for side effects.

 A doctor who specializes in giving external radiation to treat cancer is called a radiation oncologist.
 This doctor works with you to figure out the kind of radiation you need.
 This doctor also figures out the dose and how long you need the therapy.

 You can usually get external radiation therapy as an outpatient in a hospital or a clinic.
 Most types of external radiation are given 5 days a week for several weeks.
 Because SBRT focuses higher doses of radiation at the tumor, it is typically given over one to a few days.